hlsamuel00/hlsamuel00/README.md

         </a>
       </p>
       <p align="center">
-        <strong>Python, Data Structures, Algorithms, Problem-Solving, and Reflection</strong> - A series of LeetCode solutions completed and paired with a Loom-recorded self-evaluation to highlight strenthgs and outline areas of opportunity.
+        <strong>Python, Data Structures, Algorithms, Problem-Solving, and Reflection</strong> - A series of LeetCode solutions completed and paired with a Loom-recorded self-evaluation to highlight strengths and outline areas of opportunity.
       </p>
     </td>
   </tr>